magicalsoup/Highschool/Grade 9/Geography.md

 > ## Theory of Plate Tectonics

 >> ```The cracked egg analogy```
 >>> Basically the egg crackes are like the plates and the yolk is like the hot magma moving the egg cracks
+>>> Conventional Currents are the things that move the plates

 > ## Types of Plate Movements